acartera7/acartera7.github.io/README.md

 The following is a page consisting of collections of code samples used as a reference for academic purposes or for whomever may be concered.
 Everything contained in this page are from parts of academic projects.

-<h style="color:red">*This page is a work in progress and doesn't contain samples of every piece of code written by the author*</h>
+<h1 style="color:red">*This page is a work in progress and doesn't contain samples of every piece of code written by the author*</h1>

 <br>